Ordered pair

 Analytic geometry associates to each point in the Euclidean plane an ordered pair.
 The red ellipse is associated with the set of all pairs (x,y) such that x^{2}/4 + y^{2} = 1.

 In mathematics, an ordered pair, denoted (a, b), is a pair of objects in which their order is significant.
-The ordered pair (a, b) is different from the ordered pair (b, a), unless a = b.
-In contrast, the unordered pair, denoted {a, b}, always equals the unordered pair {b, a}.
+If a and b are different, then (a,b) is different from (b,a).
+In contrast, the unordered pair {a,b} always equals the unordered pair {b,a}.

 Ordered pairs are also called 2-tuples, or sequences (sometimes, lists in a computer science context) of length 2.
 Ordered pairs of scalars are sometimes called 2-dimensional vectors (technically, this is an abuse of terminology since an ordered pair need not be an element of a vector space).
 The entries of an ordered pair can be other ordered pairs, enabling the recursive definition of ordered n-tuples (ordered lists of n objects).
 For example, the ordered triple (a,b,c) can be defined as (a, (b,c)), i.e., as one pair nested in another.

 In the ordered pair (a, b), the object a is called the first entry, and the object b the second entry of the pair.
 Alternatively, the objects are called the first and second components, the first and second coordinates, or the left and right projections of the ordered pair.

 Cartesian products and binary relations (and hence functions) are defined in terms of ordered pairs, cf. picture.